Cape May–Lewes Ferry: Current fleet

-The current vessels are part of the second generation Cape May Lewes Ferry fleet.
-The MV Delaware (1974), MV New Jersey (1974), and MV Twin Capes (1975) replaced the original ferry fleet that was purchased from the Chesapeake Bay that was in operation for the ferry's first 11 years until 1975.
-The MV Cape Henlopen (1981) originally named MV New Del and the MV Cape May (1985) joined the fleet during the 1980's due to rapid growth in usage of the ferry.
-The MV Twin Capes was decommissioned in 2014 and the MV Cape May was decommissioned in 2010 leaving the MV Delaware, MV New Jersey and MV Cape Henlopen in operation.
+The current vessels are part of the second-generation Cape May Lewes Ferry fleet.
+The MV Delaware (1974) and MV New Jersey (1974) replaced the original ferry fleet that was purchased from the Chesapeake Bay that was in operation for the ferry's first 11 years until 1975.
+The MV Cape Henlopen (1981) (originally named MV New Del) and MV Cape May (1985) joined the fleet during the 1980s due to rapid growth in usage of the ferry.
+The MV Twin Capes was decommissioned in 2014 and the MV Cape May was decommissioned in 2010 leaving the Delaware, New Jersey, and Cape Henlopen in operation.

 Each vessel consists of an open car deck situated atop a hull that is low to the water.
 Because of the ships' shallow displacements, the ships appear almost barge-like, sitting directly atop the water, from a distance.
 The ships were built with two decks atop the car deck with the second deck consisting of a gift shop, snack bar, and interior and exterior seating areas, and the third deck consisting of outdoor seating areas, an interior crew room.
 The pilot house is on the fourth deck.
 Subsequent renovations changed these plans on the vessels third decks with an exterior bar and an additional passenger lounge up forward on the MV Delaware.

 Each vessel can hold 100 cars and 800 passengers.
-All have a length of 320 ft and a breadth of 68 ft, a displacement of at least 2,100 tons, a maximum draft of 7 ft, two 4000 hp diesel engines, and a top speed of 16 kn (18 mph).
+All have a length of 320 ft and a breadth of 68 ft, a displacement of at least 2,100 tons, a maximum draft of 7 ft, two 4000 hp diesel engines, and a top speed of 16 kn.

 MV Delaware

-The "shark's fin" stacks of the MV Delaware, pictured at the Lewes, Delaware, terminal, on July 6, 2004.
+The "shark's fin" stacks of Delaware, pictured at the Lewes, Delaware, terminal, on July 6, 2004.

-The MV Delaware was the first of the original three vessels of the new 1970s fleet.
+The Delaware was the first of the original three vessels of the new 1970s fleet.
 Christened in June 1974, she is the flagship of the fleet.
-The Delaware has undergone several renovations and refurbishments.
+Delaware has undergone several renovations and refurbishments.
 The first in 1994 added an additional passenger lounge on the third deck which included a deli and an outdoor bar with refurbishments to her main passenger lounge on the second deck.
 New "shark fin" smokestacks were added in 1997 replacing her original stacks.
 A renovation in 2001 resulted in her second and third decks being extended forward and aft and the outdoor bar moved behind the stacks along with renovations to both interior spaces.
 A third renovation in 2013 reconfigured the interior space on the second deck.